 - Soap and water: Interestingly enough, washing your lenses with soapy water should help reduce the amount of fog on your glasses.
 After air drying or drying gently with a soft cloth, the soapy water will naturally leave behind a thin transparent layer that acts as a barrier to the fog.

 - Get rid of glasses altogether: If you have already been considering corrective eye surgery, now may be a good time to get it done.
 Procedures can still be conducted safely with proper precautionary measures in place.
 Corrective eye surgery has the potential to simplify your eye care needs and improve your lifestyle for years to come.

 Along with the recommendations outlined above, adequate social distancing of six-feet or more should help lower your risk of contracting or spreading COVID-19 via the eyes.
 If you have additional questions about your eye care or vision during this pandemic, reach out to your ophthalmologist.
-If you are a client of Heart of Texas Eye Institute, our contact information can be found here.
+If you are a client of Heart of Texas Eye Care, our contact information can be found here.